eyeskiller/shopsys/docs/model/product-search-via-elasticsearch.md

 The directory is configured using `%shopsys.elasticsearch.structure_dir%` parameter.

 ### Product data export
-No data are automaticly stored in Elasticsearch by "itself".
+No data are automatically stored in Elasticsearch by "itself".
 When you store data into a relational database, they are not stored in Elasticsearch.
 You have to export data from database into Elasticsearch actively.

-Following product attributes are exported into Elasticsearch (i.e. the search is performed on these fields only):
+Following product attributes are exported into Elasticsearch (i.e. the search or filtering can be performed on these fields only):
 * name
 * catnum
 * partno
 * ean
 * description
 * short description
+* flags
+* brand
+* categories
+* prices
+* in_stock
+* parameters
+* ordering_priority
+* calculated_selling_denied

 Data of all products are exported into Elasticsearch by CRON module (`ProductSearchExportCronModule.php`) once an hour.
 Alternatively, you can force the export manually using `product-search-export-products` phing target.